Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 - Run your script from the terminal to verify the output.

 ## Lab 1 Sign-Off
-- Submit a PDF named using your Seneca username, like: jdoe_lab1.pdf on Blackbaord.
+- Submit a PDF named using your Seneca username, **<your-username>.pdf** on *Blackbaord*.
 - The document must include screenshots of the following scripts and their terminal output, clearly showing your GitHub username:
+    - task1.py
+    - task2.py
-  - lab1a.py
+    - task3.py
-  - lab1b.py
+    - task4.py
-  - lab1c.py
+    - task5.py
-  - lab1d.py
+    - task6.py
-  - lab1e.py
+    - task7.py
 - Ensure the code and output are clearly readable.
 Screenshots should be high-resolution (minimum 800x600) and not blurry.
 - Blurry or unreadable submissions will be returned for redo.
-Resubmissions will be only graded as "Satisfactory" with a grade of 0, provided the work is satisfactory.
+Resubmissions will only be graded as "**Satisfactory**" with a grade of 0, provided the work is satisfactory.